x676f64/secureum-mind_map/content/7. Audit Findings 101/`DAOfiV1Pair.deposit()` accepts deposits of zero, blocking the pool.md

 Only a single deposit can be made, so no liquidity can ever be added to a pool where `deposited == true`.

 The `deposit()` function does not check for a nonzero deposit amount in either token, so a malicious user that does not hold any of the `baseToken` or `quoteToken` can lock the pool by calling `deposit()` without first transferring any funds to the pool.
-1. Recommendation: Require a minimum deposit amount with non-zero checks
+### Recommendation:
-2. Medium severity finding from [Consensys Diligence Audit of DAOfi](https://consensys.net/diligence/audits/2021/02/daofi/#daofiv1pair-deposit-accepts-deposits-of-zero-blocking-the-pool)
+Require a minimum deposit amount with non-zero checks
 ___
 ## Slide Screenshot
 ![008.png](../../images/7.%20Audit%20Findings%20101/008.png)